-Tulips are native to southern Europe, the eastern Mediterranean, North Africa and Asia.
+Tulips are native to southern Europe, the eastern Mediterranean, North Africa, and Asia.
 Works of art depicting their distinctive shape date back to the 10th century.
 They have been cultivated in earnest for at least 400 years.
-By leveraging the tulip’s natural tendency toward diversity, generations of breeders and tulip collectors, have brought forth a mind-boggling array of flower forms, heights, colors and bloom times.
+By leveraging the tulip’s natural tendency toward diversity, generations of breeders and tulip collectors, have brought forth a mind-boggling array of flower forms, heights, colors, and bloom times.
 Today, Holland produces most of the world’s annual tulip crop, which exceeds 4 billion bulbs annually.

-Basic Types and Varieties
+Basic Types and Varieties of Tulips

 There are over 150 species of tulips with over 3,000 different varieties and are classified into Divisions by type:

 Division 1: Single Early.
 Medium size blossoms with a classic tulip shape.
 Short, sturdy stems with an overall height of 10-14”.
 Often fragrant.
 Flair, Purple Prince, Bestseller, Apricot Beauty

 Division 2: Double Early.
 Extra petals give these flowers a full look.
 Shorter than most other tulips, most are about 12” tall.
 Lovely cut flowers.
 Abba, Monsella, Foxtrot, Monte Orange

 Division 3: Triumph.
 This class offers the widest range of tulip colors.
 Triumphs are midseason bloomers and stand 15 to 20”.
 Barcelona, Bastogne, Jimmy, Princess Irene, Ronaldo

 Division 4: Darwin Hybrid.
 Strong plants with large flowers.
 Bulbs often return and bloom for several years.
 Mid-Spring.
 22” tall.
 Ad Rem, Apricot Impression, Banja Luka, Pink Impression